-If you don’t have a lot of space for lamps, you can light a dark room with overhead lighting, as long as it’s recessed.
+If you don’t have a lot of space for lamps, you can light a dark room with overhead lighting, so long as it’s recessed.

-Recessed lighting is typically installed throughout the room, which means there are multiple bulbs to illuminate, rather than one central location.
+Recessed lighting is typically installed throughout the room, which means there are multiple bulbs to illuminate, rather than light originating from one central location.

-Adding recessed lighting is definitely an investment, so if it’s not possible and you’re still short on space, try placing several small table lamps in the room.
+Adding recessed lighting is definitely an investment, so if it’s not possible and you’re still short on space, try placing several small table lamps in the room instead.

 Think of the window frames

 Are your window moldings dark or do they not exist?
 In either case, go for a wide, white edging.
-This will create the illusion of a larger window and you will be amazed at how bright the room looks with this little project.
+This will create the illusion of a larger window and you will be amazed at how bright the room looks with the help of this little project.

 Choose the right accent colors

-Your space doesn’t have to be all light gray, white and beige, you can add a few pops of color here and there, you just need to be mindful of the colors you choose.
+Your space doesn’t have to be completely light gray, white, and beige.
+You can add a few pops of color here and there, but just need to be mindful of the colors you choose.

-As a general rule, you can use any color you like as long as it is the pastel version of it.
+As a general rule, you can use any color you like as long as it is the pastel version.